clarahoffmann/clarahoffmann/_posts/2023-01-09-debugging-data.markdown

 <img  src="https://clarahoffmann.github.io/clarahoffmann/images/synthetic_data_process.png" alt="drawing" style="width:500px;"  >
 </p>

-**Step 1:** Identify what label and input format is required
-- *Do you have pixel level segmentation, object detection with bounding boxes, simple regression or classification?*
+Step (1) comprises questions such as *Do you have pixel level segmentation, object detection with bounding boxes, simple regression or classification?*.
+Step (2) is the most challenging and is described later in this article.

-**Step 2:** Identify suitable and most basic distributional families that are required
-- *For a classification scenario with 5 mutually exclusive labels, you'd like to select 5 normal distributions with as little overlap as possible.* (insert graph here)

-**Step 3:** Generate your data and divide into train and test set

-**Step 4:** Train your model
+Interpreting the results from our training run is straightforward:
 - If your model trains well after hyperparameter tuning: It's likely not buggy 🎉 -> check the validity your real-world data
 - If it doesn't train: There's likely a 🪲 somewhere in the code...